 This changing landscape is now creating a clearer financial motive.
 And new research shows how the most ethical and enlightened companies that are embracing this movement are consistently outperforming their industry competitors.
 The research highlights that these organisations enjoy an increased share price of between 4% and 6% and they pay 8x fewer consumer-related fines.

-The rise of the ethical consumer is changing the way in which organisations operate, and it’s creating new value opportunities and heightening the risks of doing the wrong thing.
+The rise of the ethical consumer is changing the way in which organisations operate and implement strategic procurement plans, and it’s creating new value opportunities and heightening the risks of doing the wrong thing.
 So, what should a forward-thinking CPO be excited and worried about in this new social and environmental age?

 New value opportunities……